syoshima/NLP/README.md

 ##Stochastic Variational Inference for Latent Dirichlet Allocation

+>>> LDA Example SVILDA in themes from research papers abstracts from authors of inputed department

 Code structure from the OnlineVB code provided by Matthew D. Hoffman (mdhoffma@cs.princeton.edu) and the algorithm is as described in Hoffman's paper below

 Based on the following papers: